Kullback-Leibler Barycentre of Stochastic Processes: Deep learning algorithms

 \subsection{Learning the optimal drift}

-In this section, we develop a deep learning approach that directly learns the stochastic exponential that drives the measure change from $\Q[\bmu]$ to the optimal measure $\Q[\theta_{\eta^*}]$.
+In this section, we develop a deep learning approach that directly learns the stochastic exponential --- the RN derivative --- that drives the measure change from $\Q[\bmu]$ to the optimal measure $\Q[\theta_{\eta^*}]$.
 For this, we write the measure change from a candidate measure $\Q[\theta]$ to $\Q[\bmu]$ as